Are you implementing content marketing for your online business?

 I’m not sure what the exact problem is.
 However, through my personal experience, this can happen while saving the post to the drafts.

-Once you wrote an article and saved to draft without an image, then you added image(s) and hit publish button.
+Once you wrote an article and saved to draft without an image, then you added an image(s) and hit publish button.
 That’s it.
 It’s the error time.

-In honest, I don’t have to concern about the error as I’m using Easy Social Share Button Plugin for WordPress.
+In honesty, I don’t have to concern about the error as I’m using Easy Social Share Button Plugin for WordPress.
 The plugin will automatically fetch an image and description tag when I didn’t optimize.

 The alternative way to solve the problem, you’ll have to fetch new images information manually on Facebook Debugger Tool if your social shares plugin doesn’t work.

-See the bellow images:
+See the below images:

 On sharing debugger, past the URL and hit Debug button.
 Make sure you saw something similar to the below screenshot.